What day does the IRS deposit refunds?

 Frequently Asked Questions

-The IRS issues refunds only on business days.
-However, some banks may post deposits on Saturdays if funds are received late on a Friday.
+- Some banks may post deposits on Saturdays if received late Friday

 Can my bank delay an IRS refund after it is sent?